John C. Breckinridge

 After Southern Democrats walked out of the 1860 Democratic National Convention, the party's northern and southern factions held rival conventions in Baltimore that nominated Douglas and Breckinridge, respectively, for president.
 A third party, the Constitutional Union Party, nominated John Bell.
-These three men split the Southern vote, while antislavery Republican candidate Abraham Lincoln won all but three electoral votes in the North, winning the election.
+These three men split the Southern vote, while Lincoln won all but three electoral votes in the North, winning the election.
 Breckinridge carried most of the Southern states.
 Taking his seat in the Senate, Breckinridge urged compromise to preserve the Union.
 Unionists were in control of the state legislature, and gained more support when Confederate forces moved into Kentucky.
 After fleeing behind Confederate lines, Breckinridge was commissioned a brigadier general in the Confederate Army and then expelled from the Senate.

 Following the Battle of Shiloh in 1862, Breckinridge was promoted to major general, and in October, he was assigned to the Army of Mississippi under Braxton Bragg.
 After Bragg charged that Breckinridge's drunkenness had contributed to defeats at Stones River and Missionary Ridge, and after Breckinridge joined many other high-ranking officers in criticizing Bragg, he was transferred to the Trans-Allegheny Department, where he won his most significant victory in the 1864 Battle of New Market.
 After participating in Jubal Early's campaigns in the Shenandoah Valley, Breckinridge was charged with defending supplies in Tennessee and Virginia.
 In February 1865, Confederate President Jefferson Davis appointed him Secretary of War in the Confederate Cabinet.
 Concluding that the war was hopeless, he urged Davis to arrange a national surrender.
 After the fall of Richmond, Breckinridge ensured the preservation of Confederate records.
 He then escaped the country and lived abroad for over three years.
 When President Andrew Johnson extended amnesty to all former Confederates in 1868, Breckinridge returned to Kentucky, but resisted all encouragement to resume his political career.
 War injuries sapped his health, and he died in 1875.
-Breckinridge is regarded as an effective military commander, but historians have panned his contributions to the Confederacy.
+Breckinridge is regarded as an effective military commander.